Modern Slavery Statement

 Risk Assessment

-during FY22/23, a risk-based approach will continue to be applied to the identification of priority areas that are a high risk for Modern Slavery and Human Trafficking.
-These are:
+Whilst there have been no reported instances of Modern Slavery impacting the University’s supply chain during FY23/24, a risk-based approach will continue to be applied to the identification of priority areas that are a high risk for modern slavery and human trafficking.
+A rolling programme of checks of local suppliers in key risk areas include:

 Supplier review meetings held with contracted suppliers in these areas will pay particular attention to ensuring compliance with the Code.
-If any instance of Modern Slavery or Human Trafficking is suspected there is a National Modern Slavery Helpline to report these concerns and the University would either report directly if appropriate or direct anyone with concerns to the Helpline.
+If any instance of modern slavery or human trafficking is suspected there is a National Modern Slavery Helpline to report these concerns and the University would either report directly if appropriate or direct anyone with concerns to the Helpline.

 Raising awareness and due diligence